FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Background and related work

 These datasets are usually employed to train machine learning-based tools for AFC to later classify news claims without considering recent knowledge~\cite{miranda2019automated}.
 From another point of view, literature can also be organised according to how technology helps fact-checkers.
 An analysis study by Nakov et al.~\cite{nakov2021automated} identifies several tasks: searching for check-worthy claims, identifying already fact-checked claims, searching for evidences or providing automated fact-checking services.

 In terms of specific implementations for AFC, Naderi and Hirst~\cite{naderi2018automated} use linguistic features and a classifier in a statement multi-class classification task.
 Karadzhov et al. propose the use of LSTM networks to classify claims in combination with relevant fragments of text from external sources~\cite{karadzhov2017fully}.
 Kotonya et al.~\cite{kotonya2020explainable} provide a broad analysis of the state-of-the-art literature of automated fact-checking approaches that are focused on explainability.
-ClaimBuster~\cite{hassan2017toward} monitors live discourses and detects claims that are present in a repository, however limited details are provided regarding its implementation and there is no mention to the use of context-aware semantic models, which can be a strong limitation.
+Other important implementation is ClaimBuster~\cite{hassan2017toward}, which monitors live discourses and detects claims that are present in a repository, however limited details are provided regarding its implementation and there is no mention to the use of context-aware semantic models.
 More recent approaches have made use of the Transformer architecture.
 Stammbach and Ash~\cite{stammbach2020fever} use GPT-3 to generate a summary of evidences for a fact check decision.
 The attention-based mechanism has been also used for the identification of check-worthy statements~\cite{pathak2021self}.
 BERT has been also used for veracity prediction and explanation generation in a public health domain~\cite{kotonya2020explainable}.